wanyun1903/NER/README.md

 ## Running the flask application with an existing image on docker hub
 * The containerize flask application can be found at https://hub.docker.com/repository/docker/capstone05/ner
+* Firstly, Run docker in the backgroud
-* Thus, we can run the application with the following command:
+* Then, we can run the application with the following command:
 ```
 docker run capstone05/ner
 ```